Of all the costs your restaurants generate, your food is one of the largest.

 Doing that regularly and frequently will help you see red flags before they become a real problem.
 If you're considering changing menu items or raising food prices, having an itemized history of your food expenses will help you make that decision.

 Standardizing recipes so that everyone is using the same quantity of ingredients is best practice.
-Not only will this reduce the overuse of food inventory, but if you’re managing multiple locations, it will ensure a consistent dish across shifts and across restaurants.
+Make sure that recipes include portion sizing as well.
+Failure to establish standard portions can lead to ballooning food costs, negatively impacting your bottom line.
+Not only will this reduce the overuse of food inventory, but if you're managing multiple locations, it will ensure a consistent dish across shifts and across restaurants.

 3. Standardize Your Purchasing Specs